neurobioinfo/scrnabox/README.md

 **Step 6: Clustering**<br />
 In Step 6, clustering is performed to define groups of cells with similar expression profiles using the Seurat implementation of the Louvain network detection with PCA dimensionality reduction as input ([Macosko et al. 2015](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4481139/)).<br />

-**Step 7: Cluster annotation**
+**Step 7: Cluster annotation** <br />
 In Step 7, cluster annotation is performed to define the cell types comprising the clusters identified in Step 6.
-ScRNAbox provides three tools to identify cell types comprising the clusters:
+ScRNAbox provides three tools to identify cell types comprising the clusters:<br />

-_Tool 1: Cluster marker gene identification and gene set enrichment analysis (GSEA)_ Seurat's FindAllMarkers function is used to identify differentially expressed marker genes (DEG) by the Wilcoxon rank-sum test (Macosko et al. 2015).
-DEGs in the positive direction (Log2 fold-change > 0.00) are then tested for enrichment across user-defined gene set libraries that define cell types using the EnrichR tool (Chen et al. 2013).
+_**Tool 1: Cluster marker gene identification and gene set enrichment analysis (GSEA)**_ <br />
+Seurat's FindAllMarkers function is used to identify differentially expressed marker genes (DEG) by the Wilcoxon rank-sum test ([Macosko et al. 2015](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4481139/)).
+DEGs in the positive direction (Log2 fold-change > 0.00) are then tested for enrichment across user-defined gene set libraries that define cell types using the EnrichR tool ([Chen et al. 2013](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-14-128)). <br />

-_Tool 2: Expression profiling of cell type markers and module scores_ Users can visualize the expression of individual genes and the aggregated expression of multiple genes.
+_**Tool 2: Expression profiling of cell type markers and module scores**_ <br />
+Users can visualize the expression of individual genes and the aggregated expression of multiple genes.
 For each gene in a user-defined list, plots are produced to visualize its expression at the cluster or cell level.
-The aggregated expression of genes in a user-defined list are calculated using the Seurat AddModuleScore function (Tirosh et al. 2016.
+The aggregated expression of genes in a user-defined list are calculated using the Seurat AddModuleScore function ([Tirosh et al. 2016](https://pubmed.ncbi.nlm.nih.gov/27124452/)). <br />

-_Tool 3: Cell type predictions based on reference data_
+_**Tool 3: Cell type predictions based on reference data**_ <br />
-Seurat's FindTransferAnchors and TransferData functions are used to leverage cell-type annotations from a reference Seurat object and generate annotation predictions for the query dataset (Macosko et al. 2015).
+Seurat's FindTransferAnchors and TransferData functions are used to leverage cell-type annotations from a reference Seurat object and generate annotation predictions for the query dataset ([Macosko et al. 2015](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4481139/)). <br />

-Cell populations, or clusters, with similar expression profiles are annotated to define cell types by three distinct methods:<br />
-    1. _Cluster marker gene set enrichment analysis (GSEA)_: Seurat's _FindAllMarkers_ function is used to identify differentially expressed marker genes (DEG) by the Wilcoxon rank-sum test (Macosko et al. 2015).
-DEGs in the positive direction     (Log2 fold-change > 0.00) are then tested for enrichment across user-defined gene set libraries that define cell types using the EnrichR tool (Chen et al. 2013).<br />
-    2. _Reference-based annotation_: Seurat's _FindTransferAnchors_ and _TransferData_ functions are used to leverage cell-type annotations from a reference Seurat object and generate annotation predictions for the query dataset (Macosko et        al. 2015).
-User's must define the location of their referene Seurat object in the parameters file of Step 7.<br />
-    3. _Module score_: Seurat’s implementation (_AddModuleScore_) of Tirosh et al.’s algorithm is used to comparatively quantify the expression of gene sets across clusters at the single-cell level (Tirosh et al. 2016).
-Users must          define their desired gene sets in the parameters file of Step 7.<br />
 - **Step 8: Differential gene expression (DEG) contrasts** - There are multiple ways to perform differential gene expression analysis, but in this pipeline, we use the FindAllMarkers function to rank the highly differentially expressed genes in each cluster, which allows us to identify genes that are significantly differentially expressed between each cluster and the rest of the cells.
 From there, we can define contrasts to run statistical tests and investigate the phenotype and genotypes of each cluster.<br />

 Steps 1-8 are performed using [scrnabox.slurm](https://github.com/neurobioinfo/scrnabox/tree/main/README_SCRNA.md) in the HPC system using the [Slurm Workload Manager](https://slurm.schedmd.com/).